Romanian alphabet: Î versus Â

 During the first half of the century the rule was to use î in word-initial and word-final positions, and â everywhere else.
 There were exceptions, imposing the use of î in internal positions when words were combined or derived with prefixes or suffixes.
 For example, the adjective urît "ugly" was written with î because it derives from the verb a urî "to hate".

 In 1953, during the Communist era, the Romanian Academy eliminated the letter â, replacing it with î everywhere, including the name of the country, which was to be spelled Romînia.
 The first stipulation coincided with the official designation of the country as a People's Republic, which meant that its full title was Republica Populară Romînă.
 A minor spelling reform in 1964 brought back the letter â, but only in the spelling of român "Romanian" and all its derivatives, including the name of the country.
 As such, the Socialist Republic proclaimed in 1965 is associated with the spelling Republica Socialistă România.

 Soon after the fall of the Ceaușescu government, the Romanian Academy decided to reintroduce â from 1993 onward, by canceling the effects of the 1953 spelling reform and essentially reverting to the 1904 rules (with some differences).
 The move was publicly justified as the rectification either of a Communist assault on tradition, or of a Soviet influence on the Romanian culture, and as a return to a traditional spelling that bears the mark of the language's Latin origin.
-The political context at the time, however, was that the Romanian Academy was largely regarded as a Communist and corrupt institution — Nicolae Ceaușescu and his wife Elena had been its honored members, and membership had been controlled by the Communist Party.
+The political context at the time, however, was that the Romanian Academy was largely regarded as a corrupt institution — Nicolae Ceaușescu and his wife Elena had been its honored members, and membership had been controlled by the Communist Party.
 As such, the 1993 spelling reform was seen as an attempt of the Academy to break with its Communist past.
 The Academy invited the national community of linguists as well as foreign linguists specialized in Romanian to discuss the problem; when these overwhelmingly opposed the spelling reform in vehement terms, their position was explicitly dismissed as being too scientific.